pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/data-discrepancy-scenarios-and-fixes.md

   After a few rounds of discussion, we reached with a solution to the problem but that required more sproc changes.
 So, we came to a decision to not go ahead with the changes until we received more feedbacks for similar issues, as this was also reported by only one customer and is sort of a one-off scenario.

+#### Case 4
+#### Reason:
+#### When a point has simultaneously executed runs

+- A run is started for a test point (runId r1).
+Before this test point execution is completed, another run with runId r2 is created for this point.
+So we have r2 > r1.
+If r2 completes before r1 with outcome1, and later r1 completes with outcome2.
+Execute tab and charts will show outcome1(outcome from greatest runId) while progress report will show outcome2 (outcome based on last completed time stamp).

+- Most likely scenario for this to occur is when a particular point was attempted to be executed using web runner, but before saving and closing this, the same point was also marked with outcome from UI / using update test points API.
+In this case, outcome marked in UI shows up in execute tab and charts but progress report would show outcome marked in web runner.
+Or when multiple testers are executing the same point and causing simultaneous runs to exist for the same point.

+- This will happen when execution is done from UI and not when done from rest APIs.

 ### Scenario 3: Discrepancy between Execute tab and Progress Report/Charts